 At daisyshopUK we have a selection of bunches that would make a beautiful long-lasting gift, and they don’t have to be expensive either!

-In the above pic, top row L-R:
+In the above pic L-R:

 Our handmade potpourri is made from dried flowers and botanicals with no cheap fillers.